kizniche/Mycodo/mycodo-manual.md

 Output
 ------

+Outputs are various signals that can be generated that operate devices.
+An output can be a PWM signal, a simple HIGH/LOW signal to operate a relay, or a 433MHz signal to switch a radio frequency-operated relay, or an execution of a command on the linux system Mycodo runs on.

 ### PWM

 Pulse-width modulation (PWM) is a modulation technique used to encode a message into a pulsing signal, at a specific frequency in Hertz (Hz).
 The average value of voltage (and current) fed to the load is controlled by turning the switch between supply and load on and off at a fast rate.
 The longer the switch is on compared to the off periods, the higher the total power supplied to the load.